Hamuko/cupcake/README.md

 Cytube sends all chat messages, including ones from shadow-banned users, to anonymous connections.
 This can be prevented by logging in as a guest user using the `--guest-login` option with a unique, non-registered username.
 This also means that cupcake is visible in the channel's member list as a guest.

+## Limitations

+cupcake currently only supports Cytube servers that use Engine.IO version 4.
+However, all cup-related servers should be already using Engine.IO version 4, so this should not be an issue.